coffee2code/safe-function-call/readme.txt

 = Why would I use any of these functions instead of using `function_exists()`/`method_exists()` directly? =

 The functions provided by this plugin provide a more concise syntax for checking for function existence (but they do use `function_exists()`/`method_exists()` under the hood). `_sfce()` will both echo and return the echoed value, which may be of use in certain circumstances.
 And also, since the callback to be safely called is passed as an argument, it can be easily and more concisely parameterized.

+= Won't the problems this plugin addresses become a problem when using this plugin if it itself gets deactivated? =

+Yes, if you make direct use of one of this plugin's functions and then deactivate the plugin, you will likely encounter an error.

+However, if you make use indirect filter invocation, you can prevent errors.
+See the "Filter invocation method" section of the extended plugin description for example code.

 = Does this plugin include unit tests? =